alexapostolu/night/TIMELINE.md

 Lambda functions are now added!

-### v4.0.2
+### v4.0.2 Scalability

-There are now compile time checks for expressions in functions!
-Another big step in improving safety.
+The implementation is now way more scalable, allowing for faster updates.

-### v4.0.1
+### v4.0.1 Feature Boost

 Feature boost!
-We noew have function definitions, and more!
+We now have casts, pass by reference, and default parameters!

 ### v4.0.0